 Administrative layout and activities

-The work package was set up very quickly after the confirmation of the EC Project Officer for the necessary DoW amendment.
+The work package was set up after the confirmation of the EC Project Officer for the necessary DoW amendment.
 A Work Package leader was appointed for SA4, and shepherds were assigned to a number of fitting mini projects.

-The mini projects were set up as separate tasks within SA4, and individual task members, institutes and other administrative information was collected to allow proper effort reporting using CERN PPT2 as part of the overall EGI-InSPIRE effort reporting.
+The mini projects were set up as separate tasks within SA4, and individual task members, institutes and other administrative information was collected to allow proper effort reporting using the CERN PPT2 system as part of the overall EGI-InSPIRE effort reporting.
 All this information was collected and maintained in a collaborative Google Drive spreadsheet during the existence of SA4.

 A common Wiki space was set up for all the mini projects with individual Wiki pages describing the overall aim and objectives of each project.
 Teams were given as much freedom as necessary and affordable in terms of tools, development environments, issue/task trackers and progress reporting.
-The only constraints enforced were to be consistent with their decisions and communications with WP management, their shepherds (see below) and any contacts in the target domain.
+The only constraints enforced were to be consistent with their decisions and to communicate progresses and issues to WP management, their shepherds (see below) and any contacts in the target domain.

-Weekly, reports were collected from each mini project (some decided to provide weekly reports, but most aligned their reporting with the Scrum sprint duration of 2 weeks) and relayed o the overall EGI-InSPIRE Activity Management Board.
+Weekly reports were collected from each mini project (some decided to provide weekly reports, but most aligned their reporting with the Scrum sprint duration of 2 weeks) and relayed on the overall EGI-InSPIRE Activity Management Board.

 Regularly, mini projects were asked to contribute to Quarterly Reports, the interim half-term report MS801 [R 2], and this deliverable.

-Finally, during the course of SA4, all mini projects demonstrated and showcased their progress during the EGI Technical Forum 2013 in Madrid, and will do so at the EGI Community Forum 2014.
+Finally, during the course of SA4, all mini projects demonstrated and showcased their progress during the EGI Technical Forum 2013 in Madrid, and will present their final outcome at the EGI Community Forum 2014.

 Use of resources

 The mini project call and negotiation followed the rules laid out for the enclosing EGI-InSPIRE project.
 This included budget negotiation, effort distribution and effort consumption monitoring.
 Therefore, [R 2] provided an interim overview of the effort consumption of each mini project, and for the entire Work Package.
-Consequently, this deliverable will provide a brief overview of the spent resources (see also Table 1).
-The following table provides and overview of the committed and declared effort for Work Package 8 and covers the period of PM35 to PM48.
+Consequently, this deliverable will provide a brief overview of the spent resources.
+Table 1 provides an overview of the committed and declared effort for Work Package 8 and covers the period of PM35 to PM48.
 As a consequence, final effort figures at the end of the project may slightly divert from the figures given in this report at the time of writing.